6-5=2

 6-5=2 is a 2013 Kannada found footage horror film, written and directed by K S Ashoka in his directoral debut.
 It is the first found footage film in Kannada.
 The plot revolves around a fatal trek accident.
 The film was reported to have taken its inspiration from the 1999 American independent film The Blair Witch Project.
-The film was remade in Hindi in 2014 as with the same title.
+The film was remade in Hindi in 2014 with the same title.

 Plot

-On 28 October 2010, Ramesh, Naveen, Shekar, Prakash, Deepa and Soumya - hailing from Mandya and Bangalore plan for a trek to an undisclosed mountain in Western ghats.
+On 28 October 2010, Ramesh, Naveen, Kumar, Prakash, Deepa and Soumya - hailing from Mandya and Bangalore plan for a trek to an undisclosed mountain in the Western Ghats.
 Among them four die, one disappears, and one manages to return to civilization.

 Ramesh carries a Full HD camera intending to shoot a trek documentary.
 Strange incidents take place that make them believe in the existence of evil and their life is at risk.
 They manage to record the ordeal they go through in the trek.
 Nine days later Ramesh's camera is found by forest guards involved in the rescue operation and this recovered video is presented in the movie.

 Day 1

-Ramesh, Naveen and Shekhar join Prakash at his village near Mandya.
+Ramesh, Naveen and Kumar join Prakash at his village near Mandya.
 They get together to discuss their childhood memories and about their trek and then someone stares at them at the village's entry.